Vixlatio/RenderGLBPlus/README.md

 - **Required:** `-d`, `--directory`: Path to the output folder.
    - **Note:** *Ensure that you have the system user, under which the program will be running, has the correct read/write permissions to the output directory.*
 - **Optional:** `-m`, `--mode`: Rendering mode (GPU or CPU).
-   - **Default:** `CPU` (Recommended).
+   - **Default:** `GPU` (Recommended).
-   - **Options:** `CPU`, `GPU`.
+   - **Options:** `GPU`, `CPU`.
    - **Note:** *The program will fail to render and will output an error if your system does not have a proper GPU.*

 ### Examples

-Render a GLB file named `model.glb` into a PNG image on a GNU/Linux system using the CPU, where the GLB file is in the same path as the RenderGLB+ program:
+Render a GLB file named `model.glb` into a PNG image on a GNU/Linux system using the GPU, where the GLB file is in the same path as the RenderGLB+ program:
 ```
-./renderglbplus -i model.glb -o test_render -d C:\Users\Username\Documents\Renders -f PNG -m CPU
+./renderglbplus -i model.glb -o test_render -d C:\Users\Username\Documents\Renders -f PNG -m GPU
 ```

-Render a GLB file named `model.glb` into a PNG image on a Microsoft Windows system using the CPU, where the GLB file is in the same path as the RenderGLB+ program:
+Render a GLB file named `model.glb` into a PNG image on a Microsoft Windows system using the GPU, where the GLB file is in the same path as the RenderGLB+ program:
 ```
-renderglbplus.exe -i model.glb -o test_render -d C:\Users\Username\Documents\Renders -f PNG -m CPU
+renderglbplus.exe -i model.glb -o test_render -d C:\Users\Username\Documents\Renders -f PNG -m GPU
 ```

 ### Manual complilation